 At Ginn & Patrou, our priority is to always ensure that our clients are guided properly and efficiently throughout the probate process.
 Our estate attorneys will work extensively to ensure that your specific needs are met.
 Contact our office today at 904-461-3000 to schedule a free phone consultation, or contact us online by clicking here .

-Located in historic Saint Augustine, Ginn & Patrou is able to serve clients throughout Northeast Florida including Palm Coast, Ponte Vedra, Jacksonville, Daytona Beach, Palatka, Saint Johns County, Putnam County, Clay County, Duval County, and Volusia County.
+Located in historic Saint Augustine and Jacksonville, Ginn & Patrou is able to serve clients throughout Northeast Florida including Palm Coast, Ponte Vedra, Jacksonville, Daytona Beach, Palatka, Saint Johns County, Putnam County, Duval County, and Volusia County.